 So we had Number Of Displays | Clicks | Conversion.
 See them in this screenshot:

 See?
-So, what you really need to do is: Test the best possibility!
+So, what you really need to do is: Test!

-And all of these 12 methods of capturing leads will be different from business to business.
+And all of these 12 methods of capturing leads will provide different results, from business to business.